Watch live daemon logs

 Enable debug logging and watch the log file.
 Look for repeated Executed provider lines:

 If a provider is executing too frequently, check whether a filesystem watcher is triggering on a high-churn path (e.g., a build output directory).
-Check watched_paths in comb status.
+Run comb check watches to see which paths are being watched.

 Log file grows too large